Other Post-Secondary Students

 If you have not completed BOTH Grade 11 and Grade 12 biology courses in high school, you will have to complete two introductory biology courses at the post-secondary level.
 The biology courses are a pair and both must either be completed in high school OR at the post-secondary level.
 If you did not complete Grade 12 chemistry in high school, you will have to complete an introductory chemistry course at the post-secondary level.

-Admission averages are calculated by comparing the student's average from the last two semesters at the post-secondary level to the student's overall post-secondary average.
+Admission averages are calculated by comparing the student's average from the last two semesters at the post-secondary level before applying to the Bachelor of Nursing to the student's overall post-secondary average.
 The higher average of the two is then used for admission into the Bachelor of Nursing (Collaborative) Program.

 Admission averages are detemined by the degree GPA or overall GPA; the higher average of the two is used for admission.
 A mimumin degree GPA or overall GPA of a 3.0 on a 4 point scale is the normal cutoff for admission.